 Heat the filling in a saucepan to thicken, pour it into the pie crust, cool, and enjoy a delicious, fresh, quick and easy crowd pleasing pie.

-Can you make a low fat pumpkin pie?
+Can you make a low calorie pumpkin pie?
 Yes!

 What ingredients make the best pumpkin pie spice?

-A combination of cinnamon, ginger, nutmeg, and cloves, with a touch of salt make the most delicious pumpkin pie spice.
+A combination of cinnamon, ginger, nutmeg, and cloves, with a touch of salt make a most delicious pumpkin pie spice.

 See the full pumpkin pie recipe below for just the right amounts.